RX2Solutions/RX2Solutions.github.io/_posts/2023-6-27-4th of July Activities.md

 <be></br>
 Tuesday, July 4, 2023 | 7:15-9:15 p.m.
 <be></br>
 The Chester County Concert Band treats the town to patriotic tunes while folks gather in Wayne’s Wilson Farm Park ahead of an Independence Day fireworks display, lighting up the skies at dusk.
-This year, grab refreshments at one of the pay-as-you-go food and ice cream trucks, or pack your own lawn chairs and picnics.
+This year, grab refreshments at one of the pay-as-you-go food and ice cream trucks or pack your own lawn chairs and picnics.
 **Where**: Wilson Farm Park, 500 Lee Road, Wayne